 Our inpatient unit can accommodate up to 12 patients at any one time.
 Beds are in private bays with their own TV, recliner chair and storage unit for personal items.

-The medical and nursing staff are experienced in palliative medicine and are supported by a Multi-Disciplinary Team (MDT) of specialist nurses, allied health professionals, social workers, spiritual leaders and bereavement support workers who assist in providing a seamless service for patients across hospital, community and hospice boundaries.
+To provide a seamless service for patients across hospital, community and hospice boundaries, our staff link very closely with specialist nurses in hospital and community, allied health professionals, social workers, spiritual leaders and bereavement support workers.
 This multi-disciplinary approach allows the palliative care team to address the physical, emotional, spiritual and social concerns that arise with advanced illness.

 Discharge planning meetings are held for all patients from the Oldham borough prior to their discharge.
 These meetings are attended by the relevant health care professionals together with the patient and their relatives or carers.
 This enables that the appropriate care package can be put into place prior to the patient's discharge home or to an alternative place of care.
 This ensures the discharge is safe and well supported.

 Comprehensive channels of communication are in place to ensure a seamless service between hospital, hospice and community.

 If you feel that you or a family member is in need of the inpatient service the Hospice provides, you must speak to your or their GP, hospital consultant, community nurse, Macmillan nurse, hospital or community associated health professional, as all referrals must be made through one of these sources.

 For general enquires or to arrange a visit to see our facilities please contact Adele Doherty, Clinical Matron on 0161 624 2727 or fill in the form below.